Urine: Physiology

 Most animals have excretory systems for elimination of soluble toxic wastes.
 In humans, soluble wastes are excreted primarily by the urinary system and, to a lesser extent in terms of urea, removed by perspiration.
 In placental mammals, the urinary system consists of the kidneys, ureters, urinary bladder, and urethra.
 The system produces urine by a process of filtration, reabsorption, and tubular secretion.
 The kidneys extract the soluble wastes from the bloodstream, as well as excess water, sugars, and a variety of other compounds.
 The resulting urine contains high concentrations of urea and other substances, including toxins.
 Urine flows from the kidneys through the ureter, bladder, and finally the urethra before passing through the urinary meatus.

 Duration

 Research looking at the duration of urination in a range of mammal species found that nine larger species urinated for 21 ± 13 seconds irrespective of body size.
 Smaller species, including rodents and bats, cannot produce steady streams of urine and instead urinate with a series of drops.

 Characteristics

 Quantity

+The adult human bladder typically holds between 300 and 500 ml (10 and 17 fl oz) of urine before urination, but it can hold considerably more.
 Average urine production in adult humans is around 1.4 L of urine per person per day with a normal range of 0.6 to 2.6 L per person per day, produced in around 6 to 8 urinations per day depending on state of hydration, activity level, environmental factors, weight, and the individual's health.
 Producing too much or too little urine needs medical attention.
 Polyuria is a condition of excessive production of urine (> 2.5 L/day), oliguria when < 400 mL are produced, and anuria being < 100 mL per day.